Journal

 One thing’s for sure: I enter the year quite grateful to be alive.
 At the time that the accident with the HR-V happened, I was mad that this idiot had run a light and destroyed my car.
 I was quite shaken, but I was walking around, and only suffered a few minor scrapes.
 As such, I refused medical care at the time other than the medics’ bandaging up the cut on my head.
 In other words, all considered, I came out of it pretty well, and Elyse and I still did the trip to Tennessee that we had previously planned, but in a rental car rather than in my own car.
 I was lucky, because things could have been much worse.
 Not long after my accident, a friend from college lost their mother to a car accident in Texas.
 I don’t know the circumstances surrounding the other accident, but considering my own accident right around the same time, their accident really hit home.
 It made me wonder why I managed to survive my accident largely without injury, while my friend’s mother perished.
 It was a reminder that life is short, and life is precious, and it could be over in an instant due to circumstances completely outside of your control.
 Looking back, I’m pretty sure that the airbag knocked me unconscious for about a minute during the accident, because I remember the collision, and then the next thing I remember, the car was at rest and a bystander was calling for me to get my attention.
 I have no recollection of the car’s traveling about 150 feet and coming to rest.
 So it was definitely lights out for a minute, but it’s a scary realization that it could have very easily been lights out permanently.
 Glad that wasn’t the case.

 Otherwise, though, things are looking up.
 The new HR-V is coming in March, and Mom’s Scion now feels routine (though I am looking forward to bringing it back to my parents).
 I also did some significant upgrades to the house over the course of the year, getting new doors in March, and a new heat pump system just before Christmas.
 The new heat pump system is something that I was particularly excited about, because my old system was reaching end of life, and this is new one is a more efficient system.
 It also runs a lot more quietly than the old one, which I found a tad disturbing at first, but now I’m used to it.
-It also uses the Nest thermostat, which is something that I had wanted to a while, but the old system was not compatible with it.
+It also uses the Nest thermostat, which is something that I had wanted to get for a while, but the old system was not compatible with it.
 Now, I can control the temperature of my house from anywhere via my phone, and can also say, “OK Google, set the temperature at [whatever],” and the system will respond.
 I dig it.
 It’s very smart, and Elyse and I are still learning how to best use it.
 We have not yet been on any overnight trips since we got the new system, but we’ll see how that goes when we set vacation mode and such for the Nest.
 That or we’ll just turn the system off before leaving and then fire it up by remote a few hours before we’re supposed to return.
 I know that we did have an interesting moment on the first day after we got the system, where a setting that detects whether or not we’re home was on and then I went to work.
 Elyse wasn’t set up with it yet, so when I left, the heat went off and the house dropped like ten degrees.
 We have since disabled that setting, at least for now.

 Categories: Myself, New Year's